-Data copyright © Dr Roger J. Matthews, Prof Nicholas Postgate unless otherwise stated
+Data copyright © Prof Roger J. Matthews, Prof Nicholas Postgate unless otherwise stated

 Faculty of Oriental Studies

 Digital Object Identifiers (DOIs) are persistent identifiers which can be used to consistently and accurately reference digital objects and/or content.
 The DOIs provide a way for the ADS resources to be cited in a similar fashion to traditional scholarly materials.
 More information on DOIs at the ADS can be found on our help page.